 - Helps maintain energy, so you’re less likely to skip exercise

-Experts say a hydrated brain handles stress better.
-This keeps you on track with fitness goals.
+Experts say a hydrated brain handles stress better, keeping you on track with fitness goals.
 Try adding lemon or mint to your morning water.
-It’s a refreshing way to start your day, readying your mind and body for success.
+To start your day off well, set your mind and body for success.

 How Water Aids in Workout Performance

 Hydration is your secret weapon during exercise.
-Drinking enough water before and during workouts helps your body perform better.
-Without enough fluids, your muscles get tired faster and you lose focus.
+Help Hydrate Your Body Before and During Exercise So You Perform Better.
+Without enough fluids, you will lose focus, and your muscles will tire faster.
 Let’s see why staying hydrated is crucial for top fitness.

 Limitations of Dehydration

-Dehydration can really hold you back.
-Here are some major issues:
+Dehydration can hold you back.
+Here are some significant issues:

 - Muscle cramps from electrolyte imbalance